Generate protein conformational ensembles using flow matching. Produces multiple diverse structures showing protein flexibility and dynamics.

 Regions with pLDDT below 50 often appear as extended ribbons and may represent intrinsically disordered regions rather than prediction failures.
 These regions may only adopt defined structures when bound to interaction partners.

 Each prediction produces a PDB file containing atomic coordinates for all modeled residues.
-The B-factor column contains per-residue pLDDT scores, which most molecular visualization tools can display as a color gradient.
+The B-factor column contains per-residue pLDDT scores on the standard 0-100 scale, which most molecular visualization tools can display as a color gradient.

 | Feature | ESMFold | Boltz-2 | Chai-1 |